dotnet/aspnetcore/docs/BuildFromSource.md

 git submodule update --init --recursive
 ```

-> :bulb: Some ISPs have been know to use web filtering software that has caused issues with git repository cloning, if you experience issues cloning this repo please review <https://help.github.com/en/github/authenticating-to-github/using-ssh-over-the-https-port>.
+> :bulb: Some ISPs have been known to use web filtering software that has caused issues with git repository cloning, if you experience issues cloning this repo please review <https://help.github.com/en/github/authenticating-to-github/using-ssh-over-the-https-port>.

 ### Tracking remote changes